suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Manifests are created using tools for constructing COSE structures, calculating cryptographic values and compiling desired system state into a sequence of operations required to achieve that state.
 The process of constructing COSE structures and the calculation of cryptographic values is covered in {{RFC8152}}.

 Compiling desired system state into a sequence of operations can be accomplished in many ways.
 Several templates are provided below to cover common use-cases.
 These templates can be combined to produce more complex behavior.

+The Author MUST ensure that all parameters consumed by a command are set prior to invoking that command.
+Where Component Index = True or Dependency Index = True, this means that the parameters consumed by each command MUST have been set for each Component or Dependency, respectively.

 NOTE: On systems that support only a single component, Set Current Component has no effect and can be omitted.